ASSIGN Score – prioritising prevention of cardiovascular disease

 Professor Hugh Tunstall-Pedoe and Professor Mark Woodward updated the SHHEC database and extended the study to cardiovascular disease as the endpoint, rather than just coronary heart disease.
 Opinion was divided in the SIGN group as to whether the Framingham score should be adjusted by ‘tweaking it’ to take account of social deprivation, or whether a new score would be needed.

-This was best answered by deriving a score incorporating social deprivation along with classic risk factors (family history was also added) and seeing whether it could then be emulated by ‘tweaking’ the Framingham score.
+This was best answered by deriving a score incorporating social deprivation along with classic risk factors (family history was also added at the suggestion of Dr Peter Brindle) and seeing whether it could then be emulated by ‘tweaking’ the Framingham score.

 The ASSIGN score